-(Ironically, when Noyce discovered how horrible his adolescent star’s home life was with her drunken mother, he paid to send her to a boarding school.
+For example, Philip Noyce directed a movie, “Rabbit-Proof Fence,” about the horrors of 1920s boarding schools for Aboriginal Australians.
+(Ironically, when Noyce discovered how horrible his adolescent star’s home life was with her drunken mother, he paid to send her to a boarding school.)

 On the other hand, I’ve never seen any sort of quantitative study of aboriginals and their descendants who were sent to boarding schools versus those who were not.
 But who needs data when we just plain know that white people’s attempts to help are the root of all evil?
 From the National Post of Toronto:

 Aboriginal male in Quebec who repeatedly assaulted girl, 5, did not attend a residential school, nor did his parents.
 But his grandparents did

 MONTREAL — A Quebec aboriginal man who repeatedly burned a five-year-old girl with a cigarette, leaving permanent scars on her face, arms, legs and genitalia, has been given a lenient sentence after a judge determined he is a “collateral victim” of residential school abuse.